20 Different Types of Fruits Explained

 They come in various sizes, with pink, yellow, or orange flesh and red, purple, green, or yellow skin.

 They first sprouted thousands of years ago in China.
-Then plums traveled to America, Europe, and Japan.
+Then, plums traveled to America, Europe, and Japan.

 Plums are high in fiber.
-This helps slow the blood sugar spike after eating carbohydrates, as one of the different types of fruits.
+This helps slow the blood sugar spike after eating carbohydrates, one of the different types of fruits.

 They can also increase your body’s production of adiponectin, a hormone that aids in blood sugar regulation.